oracle-livelabs/database/db-operator-with-cicd/1-setup/setup.md

     <copy>
     (cd ~ ; mv <private_key_filename> $CB_STATE_DIR/private.pem && chmod 400 $CB_STATE_DIR/private.pem)
     </copy>
-    ```
+    ```bash
     or, if you renamed the private key file to `private.pem`, you can run the below command instead.
-    ```
+    ```bash
     <copy>
     (cd ~ ; mv private.pem $CB_STATE_DIR/private.pem && chmod 400 $CB_STATE_DIR/private.pem)
     </copy>
     ```

-    <strong style="color: #C746-34">Note</strong>: Replace `<private_key_filename>` above with the name of the private key file.
+    Replace `<private_key_filename>` above with the name of the private key file.

 2. Create or Provide a previous __Auth Token__

-    Auth tokens are used to authenticate with when logging on your tenancy's container registry.
+    Auth tokens are used to authenticate when logging on to your tenancy's container registry.
 This is required for pushing the lab's Cloudbank container images.
 If you are opting to reuse an auth token, do note that this information is only available upon creation.

  ## How to create an Auth Token

     To create an Auth Token, navigate again to __User Settings__ on the top right of the OCI Console.
 From the user details page, under Auth Tokens, generate a new token.

-    You can add any value for the description to help you identify and remember the use for this auth-token.
+    You can set the description to a value that will help you identify and remember the use of this auth-token.
 You can for example set:

     ```
     <copy>